 Yorkshire Museum, Museum Gardens, York, YO1 7FR – Visit Now

-Established by the Yorkshire Philosophical Society in 1830, the Yorkshire Museum is housed in an impressive Greek Revival building set in picturesque botanical gardens.
+Established by the Yorkshire Philosophical Society in 1830, the Yorkshire Museum is housed in an impressive Greek Revival building set in picturesque botanical gardens in York.
 Lucky visitors may even catch a glimpse of the famous Museum Ghost, who allegedly throws books on to the floor from time to time.

 The Yorkshire’s Jurassic World exhibition is a multimedia piece incorporating traditional fossil displays and state of the art virtual reality headsets.
 Children and the braver sort of adult can meet an Ichthyosaur, a Sauropod and a Megalosaur along with examples of smaller prehistoric animals and plants.
 While rival dinosaur exhibits can be set anywhere, this one focuses on the fauna of Yorkshire itself and promises a much more immersive experience as 3D imagery adds layers of muscle and skin to the fossils.